 HDPE Plate Level III offers excellent impact resistance, lightweight, low moisture absorption, and high tensile strength.
-It is actually a very popular engineering plastic and is sometimes confuses with other similar materials.
+It is actually a very popular engineering plastic and is sometimes confused with other similar materials.
 HDPE Plate Level III comes in several different grades which delineate the purposes that its best suited for.
 This order comes with one or two plates.

 One Plate $ 283.99 + Free Shipping